cupy/cupy/docs/source/reference/links.rst

     feature = model.extract([img], layers=["fc7"])["fc7"]

 where ``fc7`` denotes a layer before the last fully-connected layer.
-Unlike the usual links, these pre-trained models automatically load all the parameters from the pre-trained models during initialization.
+Unlike the usual links, these classes automatically load all the parameters from the pre-trained models during initialization.

 VGG16Layers